Appeal a Social Security Disability Denial

 It is important to recognize that a denial does not mean that you will never qualify for disability benefits.
 The majority of claims are denied at first.
 You may qualify for benefits if you file an appeal and address the issues identified in the notice of denial.
 Most cases are denied initially, often because there was insufficient medical evidence of the disability.

 It is important to understand the reason that your claim was denied.
 The letter from the SSA notifying you of the denial will have a brief explanation of the basis of the denial.
 A common reason is that the applicant is still able perform some kind of work despite a disability, in the view of the SSA.
 Simply being unable to do your old job is not sufficient to qualify for disability benefits.

 A denial means that it is a good time to contact an experienced disability benefits attorney to evaluate your situation and discuss filing an appeal.

-Why Hire a North Carolina SSD Lawyer?
+Why Hire a Raleigh SSD Appeals Lawyer?

 The SSD appeals process is a confusing bureaucratic process with a lot of paperwork and numerous deadlines to keep track of to appeal a denied claim.
 Attention to detail is important in filing an appeal.
 Familiarity with the system is helpful as well.
 Remember that most applications for disability benefits are initially denied.